homerchen19/nba-color/README.md

 ### getFullName(teamAbbreviation) => `String`

-Return the NBA team full name.
+Return a `String` which is the NBA team full name.

 Note.
 If received an excluded team abbreviation, return `undefined`.